Yosef Zvi Rimon: Biography

-Yosef Zvi Rimon was born in Tel Aviv to Rita and David Rimon, the son of the poet Yosef Zvi Rimon, after whom he is named.
+Rav Yosef Zvi Rimon was born in London and grew up in Tel Aviv to Rita and David Rimon, the son of the poet Yosef Zvi Rimon (he), after whom he is named.
 He grew up in Tel Aviv, where he attended the Moriah School.
 He also attended Mechina in Givat Shmuel.
 He then studied at the Netiv Meir Yeshiva in Jerusalem for high school, and in 1986 he attended Yeshivat Har Etzion which was headed by Rav Yehuda Amital and Rav Aharon Lichtenstein.
 He served in the Armored Corps as part the Hesder system at Yeshivat Har Etzion.
 He was in a tank unit in the 188th Armored Brigade and described his army service as "a time that was at times exhausting and challenging, but also constructive and empowering."
 He subsequently completed a Bachelor of Education degree at Herzog College.

 When Yeshivat HaHesder Yerucham was founded in 1993, Rav Rimon began to teach Halacha there.
 About a year later he married Sharon Blumenzweig, the daughter of Yerucham’s Rosh Yeshiva.
 They live in Alon Shvut and have eight children.